telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListDetailTemplateItem.md

 Gets or sets the original data source object that the current treelist item is bound to.

-###  ParentItem `TreeListDataItem`
+###  IsDataBinding `Boolean`

-Gets a reference to the TreeListDataItem for which the detail item is rendered.
+Gets or sets a value indicating whether the control is currently being bound.

-###  TemplateContentCell `TableCell`

-Gets a reference to the TableCell which holds the template item content.

 ###  ItemType `TreeListItemType`